tarexo/batch_fog_sim/README.md

 You will find the augmented data in `data/foggy`.

 Adjusting the values `alpha`, `beta` and `gamma` in the cell containing all variables will change the properties of the fog simulation.
-Again, pleace check out Martin Hahners work for more information.
+Again, please check out Martin Hahners work for more information.
+His repo also provides a graphical tool to play around with the settings.